PurdueCAM2Project/HELPSweb/source/join.rst

 - Do I know what this research team is doing?

-- Have I read this team's recent papers and understood?
+- Have I read this team's recent papers?

 - Do I want to conduct research on these topics?

 - Can I contribute to solving the research problems?

-- Do not send email to Dr. Lu if you have no answer.
+Do not send email to Dr. Lu if you have no answer.
 Don't waste your time.

 Should you do research?
 Research, like any other activities that require long-term efforts (such as marathon, chess, painting...), is